tsproisl/Pareidoscope/README.md

 # Pareidoscope #

-A collections of tools for determining the association between arbitrary linguistic structures.
+The Pareidoscope is a collection of tools for determining the association between arbitrary linguistic structures, e.g. between words (collocations), between words and structures (collostructions) or between structures.
+For the underlying cooccurrence model, cf.
+Proisl (in preparation).

 ## Installation ##